merenze/git-crash-course/README.md

 If for some reason you need to amend an older commit, you can do so using an _interactive rebase_.
 * Interactive rebase: `git rebase -i <commit>`
 Find the lines with the commits you want to amend, and change `pick` to `edit`.
-Save and close the file and you are now rebasing.
+Save and close the file and you are now in rebase mode.

 Make any amends to the commits you want and move on with `git rebase --continue`.
 This likely will create conflicts in commits later in the history;
 you will have to resolve those conflicts and amend those commits as well.

+At any point during a rebase, you can use `git rebase --abort` to discard all changes caused by the rebase.

 ## Rolling back

-Each commit can be referenced by its unique hash, which can be viewed by running `git log`.
+Each commit can be referenced by its unique hash, which is shown by `git log`.
 Git also maintains a reference to your working commit, called `HEAD`.
 By default, `HEAD` points to the latest commit.